Theomat/theomat.github.io/_pages/cnrs.md

 Most of the advice you get is given to you orally and depends on your community.

 Don’t trust the list of elements in the guide of candidates, go to the portal to register and explore the list of documents, that is the true official list.
-There is the general guide and there is the guide from section 6, the guide from section 6 takes precedence obviously.
+There is the general guide and there is the guide from section 2, the guide from the section takes precedence obviously.
 Use it as much as possible since it is the main source of information directly coming from the jury.

 One of the most important advice is to structure your documents.
 The structure should be visible that is: